 Decision Making Using Signal Detection theory

-Decisions can feel really difficult, and we face a lot of uncertainties.
-But we can't escape making choices- we make them almost every day, whether it is as mundane as which coffee brand to buy, or what to eat, or as serious as a medical professional making a tricky diagnosis from an X-ray for something as serious as a tumour.
-People may have to make choices between taking a cab or a bus during an important meeting, when they are trying to save money.
-These choices have one thing in common, which is a feeling of being uncertain (sometime more than the other) and this could become complicated by our own personalities, our life experiences and all the distractions surrounding us.
+Decisions can sometimes feel really difficult, but we can't escape making choices- we make them almost every day, whether it is as mundane as which coffee brand to buy, or what to eat, or as serious as a medical professional making a tricky diagnosis from an X-ray for a tumour.
+People may have to choose between taking a cab and a bus during an important meeting while also trying to save money.
+These choices have one thing in common: a feeling of uncertainty (sometimes more intense than others), and this can become complicated by our own personalities, our life experiences, and the distractions surrounding us.

 When we have to choose between the bus and the cab, we may have to factor in our anxiety levels, our priorities (like saving money), the weather, the risk of being late and other related factors, if we want to reach our office on time (the goal we want to achieve).
 Based on these factors alone, we might make different choices.

-This is where Signal Detection Theory comes in - a theory that tried to understand soldiers ability to differentiate between actual signals or from background noise during the wake of World War -II Tanner and Swets in 1954.
-Over the years this theory has been incorporated into psychology research on decision making in uncertain situations.
+This is where Signal Detection Theory comes in - a theory that tried to understand soldiers' ability to differentiate between actual signals from background noise during the wake of World War II.
+Tanner and Swets in 1954 brought this theory into psychology research on decision-making in uncertain situations.

 ..This can lead to four possible outcomes...

-It is quite apparent that we can realize whether our choice led to any of the above-mentioned outcomes only after we already make the decision but we are always aiming for either a hit or a correct rejection.
+It is quite apparent that we can realise whether our choice led to any of the above-mentioned outcomes only after we have already made the decision, but we are always aiming for either a hit or a correct rejection.
 This implies that we are taking a risk of either being happy with an outcome or disappointed about it (or similar binaries of emotion).

 How do Understand our decision-making process better?